The High Standard

 As related above, in the patents section, Ralph Kennedy’s intention was that the cylinder release lever would also serve as a safety lever.
 The functionality was as follows: the round button end of the release lever that protruded on the right side of the gun (in front of the hammer) was pressed in, and on the left side the lever was pressed down, locking the entire mechanism of the gun.
 A slight lift of the cylinder release lever was all that was required to unlock the safety.
 The reviewers of the early prototypes were unanimous that they felt the safety was unnecessary, and ultimately High Standard decided to offer it as an option only.
 It does not appear on the 50th anniversary commemoratives.

 The cylinder chambers are not counter-bored.
 The trigger is wide and smooth, and the hammer is wide and deeply serrated.
 The cylinder hand is to the left of the spindle and turns the cylinder clockwise.
 The Crusader is heavy, at just over 44 ounces (1253 grams).
 The grip is large and fills the hand nicely.
 People with small hands might find it a bit large, but it is proportional to the size of the gun.
+The wooden grip is unadorned with checkering or medallions.
 The double-action breaks consistently at 11 pounds and is very smooth.
 The single-action breaks at 4 pounds.
 Early reviews were careful to note that the ejector rod is full length and therefor ejects cartridge cases completely, but I did not find that to be the case.
 Forty-five Colt cases would hang in the cylinder, the ejector lacking about a millimeter of length necessary to eject them.
 The longer cases of .44 magnum ammunition would not fare even that well.

 The double-action mechanism is illustrated above.
 The actuator attached to the rear of the trigger levers the cylinder bolt down, then releases it and locks the bolt in place.
 The trigger moves the hand (visible behind the cylinder locking bolt) to rotate the cylinder, and the gear segment fitted to the trigger meshes with another gear segment attached to the eccentric between the two lower arms of the hammer—the eccentric pulls the hammer downward and likewise forces the lever at the bottom of the mechanism to pull the hammer backward, and release it when the trigger is all the way to the rear.
 When I counted the moving parts I came up with five more than a large frame Smith & Wesson, but I’m not entirely certain I counted correctly.
 The single-action mechanism is virtually identical to those on traditional revolvers--a sear on the rear of the trigger that catches a toe on the hammer.